masikol/barapost/README.md

 ## prober

-Version 1.12.a; 14.10.2019 edition;
+Version 1.12.c; 14.10.2019 edition;

 ### DESCRIPTION:

-**prober-v1-12c.py** -- this program is designed for determinating the taxonomic position of nucleotide sequences by sending each of them to NCBI BLAST server and regarding the best hit.
+**prober-v1-12c.py** -- this script is designed for determinating the taxonomic position of nucleotide sequences by sending each of them to NCBI BLAST server and regarding the best hit.

-The main goal of this program is to send a probing batch of sequences to NCBI BLAST server and discover, what Genbank records can be downloaded and used for building a database on your local machine by "barapost-v3-5b.py".
+The main goal of this script is to send a probing batch of sequences to NCBI BLAST server and discover, what Genbank records can be downloaded and used for building a database on your local machine by "barapost-v3-5b.py".

-This program processes FASTQ and FASTA (as well as '.fastq.gz' and '.fasta.gz') files.
+This script processes FASTQ and FASTA (as well as '.fastq.gz' and '.fasta.gz') files.

-Results of the work of this program are written to TSV files, that can be found in result directory:
+Results of the work of this script are written to TSV files, that can be found in result directory:

 1) There is a file named `...acc_list.tsv`.
 It contains accessions and names of Genbank records that can be used for building a database on your local machine by "barapost-v3-5b.py".